-The Transition Accelerator is aimed at delivering major, scalable, system transitions to harness social and economic disruption, while solving for climate change.
+The Transition Accelerator is aimed at delivering major, scalable system transitions to harness social and economic disruption to build viable transition pathways to a net-zero future.
 Our work identifies and advances only those transitions that are compelling, capable, and credible.

 This paper examines the experience of an earlier transition in land transport that saw the rapid adoption of the automobile.

 Report: Building a Transition Pathway To A Vibrant Hydrogen Economy In The Alberta Industrial Heartland

 Read the final report from Alberta’s Industrial Heartland Hydrogen Task Force.

 The Northeast Electrification and Decarbonization Alliance (NEDA) is proposed as a collaborative process among stakeholders in the eight separately operated balancing areas making up the eastern Canadian and northeastern U.S. electrical system.